nicholasala/MyGlobe/README.md

  * `npm run dev` start the development server on localhost:8080

 ## Human written code
-The source code of the library is written without using auto-generated code from artificial intelligence
+The source code of the library is written without using auto-generated code

 ## Example
 A basic example can be found in the [examples/basic](https://github.com/nicholasala/MyGlobe/tree/main/examples/basic) folder.
 Here a screenshot from this example: